Reshaping Data from Long to Wide Format¶

 If we want to examine the amount spent on each item, across countries, we could reorganize the dataset by pivoting the values as follows:

-We’ll work with the Haiku T-shirt company’s Orders_by_Country_Category dataset, which you can download and import into a new project.
+We’ll work with the Haiku T-shirt company’s Orders_by_Country_Category dataset, which can be found by selecting +New Project > DSS Tutorials > General Topics > Haiku Starter.
+Alternatively, you can download and import this dataset alone into a new project.

 The original dataset contains a separate row per country, per t-shirt category.